What's happening around town? Check out our Calender of Events. Please check Sunday for the weekly recycling schedule.

 We’re an 80+ square mile municipality in northern Passaic County, NJ, along the border of NY state.
 The township sits 100% in the NJ Highlands Protection Zone, that preserves the drinking water for most of Northern NJ.

 Our beautiful mountains and rolling terrain are dotted with nearly 40 tranquil lakes, and crisscrossed by narrow roads along its many hidden, scenic valleys and ridges.

 Major transportation thoroughfares provide convenient links to the outside world.
 Scenic State Route 23 winds along the Pequannock River north and west on our southern boundary.
 County Route 511 connects north and east to the NY State Thruway, NJ State Routes 17 and 208, and US Interstate 287.

-A community widely recognized for its commitment to youth activities, yet recreation programs are available for people of all ages.
-All family members, not just the younger set, can enjoy a wide variety of recreational, fun, and educational programs, sponsored not only by the Township's Recreation Department, but also its schools, the Police Athletic League, and local churches and civic groups.
+We’re a community widely recognized for our commitment to youth activities, but we have recreation programs available for people of all ages.
+All family members can enjoy a wide variety of recreational, fun, and educational programs, sponsored not only by the township's Recreation Department, but its schools, the Police Athletic League, local churches and civic groups.

 You will enjoy the best of both worlds coming home every day to your nature sanctuary.
 Most of our 10,000 homes surround lakes or dwell in secluded, hidden valleys that are a world away from the bustling commerce just down the highway.